 Also, I actually have a 5 Minute Aioli recipe on this blog, which teaches you how to make mayonnaise/aioli using a food processor.

 What’s fantastic about making aioli in a food processor is that you don’t even need to separate the eggs, you can just add the whole egg.
 So if that sparked your interest, go check out the recipe!

 Thanks so much for the time you spent on this blog, I really hope this post teaches you a thing or 2.
 If you would like to subscribe to receive weekly recipes sent to you’re E-mail, you are more than welcome to do so.

 The basic mayonnaise recipe.
 Very quick and easy to make.

 - 1 egg yolk

 - 1 teaspoon Dijon mustard

-- Whisk the egg yolks and the Dijon mustard together in a bowl.
+Whisk the egg yolk and the Dijon mustard together in a large mixing bowl.

-- Add your vegetable oil one dash at a time whisking on each occasion.
-Make sure the oil is mixed through completely before adding any more.
-The reason the oil must be added slowly is because if you add too much in one go, the oil and the egg yolk mixture may split.
+Add your vegetable oil bit by bit whisking through after each addition.
+Make sure the oil is completely mixed through before adding any more.
+The reason the oil must be added slowly is that if you add too much in one go, the mixture may split.

-- Once the oil is mixed through the mixture should be quite thick and holding on its own.
-Add the vinegar and whisk through, you'll notice that your mayonnaise will go a brighter, paler color.
-Finish of by adjusting the seasoning with salt and pepper.
+Once all of the oil is mixed through, the mayo will be very thick.
+Add the vinegar/lemon juice and whisk through, you'll notice that your mayonnaise will go brighter in colour and smoother in texture.
+Finish the mayonnaise by adding a pinch of salt and pepper.